Resolute desk

 HMS Resolute was abandoned in the Arctic in 1854 while searching for Sir John Franklin and his lost expedition.
 The ship was found in 1855 by George Henry, an American whaling ship, repaired, and returned to the United Kingdom in 1856 as a gesture of goodwill from the United States.
 The ship was decommissioned in 1879, was broken up, and had three desks constructed from its timbers.
 Queen Victoria sent one of these desks to American President Rutherford B. Hayes.
 The Resolute desk was received at the White House on November 23, 1880, and it was used in the President's Office and President's Study until the White House Reconstruction from 1948 to 1952.
 After the reconstruction, it was placed in the Broadcast Room, where Dwight D. Eisenhower used it during radio and television broadcasts.
 Jacqueline Kennedy rediscovered the desk and had it brought to the Oval Office in 1961.
-The desk was removed from the White House after the assassination of John F. Kennedy, and went on a traveling exhibition with artifacts of the John F. Kennedy Presidential Library.
-President Jimmy Carter brought the desk back to the White House in 1977, where it has been used since.
+The desk was removed from the White House after the assassination of John F. Kennedy, and went on a traveling exhibition with artifacts of the John F. Kennedy Presidential Library in Boston, Massachusetts.
+Jimmy Carter brought the desk back to the White House in 1977, where it has been used since.

 Many replicas have been made of the Resolute desk.
-The first was commissioned in 1978 for a permanent display at the John F. Kennedy Presidential Library in Boston, Massachusetts, and since then five other presidential libraries and many museums, libraries, tourist attractions, and private homes and offices have acquired copies of the desk.
+The first was commissioned in 1978 for a permanent display at the John F. Kennedy Library, and since then five other presidential libraries and many museums, libraries, tourist attractions, and private homes and offices have acquired copies of the desk.